alexdlaird/pyngrok-docker/README.md

 ## Basic Usage

-To launch the container in to a Python shell with `pyngrok` installed, run:
+To launch the container in to a Python shell, run:

 ```sh
 docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok